dotnet/docs-maui/docs/platform-integration/storage/file-system-helpers.md

 Files that were added to the project with the **Build Action** of **MauiAsset** can be opened with this method. .NET MAUI projects will process any file in the _Resources\Raw_ folder as a **MauiAsset**.

 > [!IMPORTANT]
 > On Windows, packaged apps operate over a virtual file system where read and write operations are relocated to mapped locations.
-Therefore, files might not be located where expected due to this virtualization.
+Therefore, files might not be located where expected.
 For more information, see [Common file system operations](/windows/msix/desktop/desktop-to-uwp-behind-the-scenes#common-file-system-operations) and [Flexible virtualization](/windows/msix/desktop/flexible-virtualization).

 -----
 <!-- markdownlint-enable MD025 -->